mozilla/bedrock/docs/firefox-accounts.rst

     {{ monitor_button(entrypoint='mozilla.org-firefox-accounts')}}

-The templates's respective JavaScript bundle should also include the following dependency:
+The templates's respective JavaScript bundle should also include the following dependencies:

 .. code-block:: text

     js/base/mozilla-monitor-button.js
+    js/base/mozilla-monitor-button-init.js

 This script will automatically handle things like tracking metrics flow (in the same way we do for https://accounts.firefox.com).